Spettacolo

 Spettacolo is a 2017 documentary film about a small hilltown in Italy that practices a unique form of theatre called "autodrama".
-It is the second feature of Marwencol filmmakers Jeff Malmberg and Chris Shellen.
+It is the second feature of Marwencol filmmakers Jeff Malmberg and Chris Shellen, made through their production company, Open Face.
 The title is an Italian word meaning "performance, spectacle, or play" and in Italian is pronounced [spet'taːkolo] ("spet-TAH-kō-lō").

 Synopsis

 Monticchiello, a tiny hill town in Tuscany, has found a unique way to confront its problems – the people turn their lives into a play.
 Every summer for 50 years, their piazza becomes their stage and villagers play themselves.
 Every problem the town has faced since World War II – their near annihilation by Nazis, the disappearance of their farming heritage, the commercialization of their land – every major event has been dramatized and debated by the villagers in the center of town.
 The film tells the story of Teatro Povero ("Poor Theatre"), interweaving episodes from its past with footage from the present as the villagers turn a series of devastating blows – financial ruin, rising neo-fascism, a dwindling future generation – into a play about the end of their world.